Copped Hall

-Copped Hall, also known as Copt Hall or Copthall, is a mid-18th-century English country house close to Waltham Abbey, Essex, which has been undergoing restoration since 1999.
+Copped Hall, also known as Copt Hall or Copthall, is a mid-18th-century English country house in Epping Upland, Essex which has been undergoing restoration since 1999.
 Today, Copped Hall refers to the upstanding house, while Copt Hall or Copthall refer to the older Tudor and earlier houses.
 Copped Hall is visible from the M25 motorway between junctions 26 and 27.

-There was a separate Copped Hall (or Coppeed Hall) in Totteridge, which is not to be confused with this building.

 History

 Foundation

 King Richard I bestowed the lands on Richard Fitz Aucher to hold them in fee, and hereditarily of the Abbey.
 During the reign of Edward I Copthall continued in the possession of the Fitz Aucher family until it came into the hands of the Abbot until the Dissolution of the Monasteries by King Henry VIII.
+In 1548 Edward VI granted Copthall to his sister, the future Queen Mary.